On Onboard LiDAR-based Flying Object Detection: Flying objects detection algorithm

 \subsection{A priori map initialization}

 In a general unknown environment, all voxels in $\set{M}$ are initialized to $\mapfun_{\text{unk}}$, corresponding to the \textit{unknown} occupancy state.
-However, an a-priori knowledge of the environment can be utilized to initialize the map simply by setting the pre-mapped voxels to the respective values.
-If changing the states of the pre-mapped voxels is undesired, voxels that are known a-priori to be occupied can be set to $\infty$ and a-priori free voxels to $-\infty$; this ensures that the state of these voxels remains unchanged by the algorithms described thus far and are always classified as \textit{confident occupied} and \textit{confident free}, respectively.
+However, an a priori knowledge of the environment can be utilized to initialize the map simply by setting the pre-mapped voxels to the respective values.
+If changing the states of the pre-mapped voxels is undesired, the values of voxels known to be occupied a priori can be set to $\infty$ and values of a priori free voxels to $-\infty$.
+This ensures that the state of these voxels remains unchanged by the algorithms described thus far and that the voxels are always classified as \textit{confident occupied} and \textit{confident free}, respectively.